Association on American Indian Affairs Scholarships

 Eligibility

-- Submit a copy of tribal enrollment (there is no minimum blood quantum requirement for eligibility).
-This can be a copy of the student's tribal I.D. card or a copy of an official letter from the tribe.
+Submit a copy of Tribal enrollment (there is no minimum blood quantum requirement for eligibility).
+This can be a copy of the student's Tribal I.D. card or a copy of an official letter from the Tribe.
+You must be directly recognized as a citizen or member of your Tribal Nation.

-- Attend an accredited institution and be seeking an Associate's Degree or higher (AAIA does not fund certificate programs or seminaries).
+Attend an accredited institution seeking an Associate's Degree or higher (the Association does not fund certificate programs or seminaries).

 - freshman